Erethon/ArPois.py/README.md

-ArPois.py is an arp spoofer written in Python, using RAW Sockets.
-It requires ARPing and root privileges for RAW Sockets.
+ArPois.py is an arp spoofer written in Python using RAW Sockets.
+It requires ARPing to be installed and also root privileges in order to use Raw Sockets.
+Haven't really tested it and can't guarantee it will work, as it's a proof of concept.
 Its purpose is strictly educational.
+For licensing check the LICENSE file.